Abraham Vosloo: Provincial government

 After the 2019 general election held on 8 May, he was nominated to the Northern Cape Provincial Legislature.
 He was sworn in as a member on 22 May 2019.
 On 29 May 2019, Vosloo was appointed Member of the Executive Council (MEC) for Roads and Public Works, succeeding Mxolisa Sokatsha.
 On 26 June 2020, Vosloo was moved to the Finance, Economic Development and Tourism portfolio of the Executive Council.
 He succeeded Maruping Lekwene, while Fufe Makatong succeeded him as Public Works MEC.

 In October 2020, Vosloo stated that the agricultural sector in the Northern Cape had lost almost 10,000 jobs.
 He also stated that this could be due to seasonal factors and the COVID-19 lockdown restrictions.

+Following the 2024 provincial election, Vosloo was appointed MEC for Education by Saul.

 Personal life

 In December 2020, Vosloo was hospitalised with COVID-19.
 He soon recovered in early-January 2021.
 His wife, Maria Minneth Vosloo, died due to complications from the virus on 23 January 2021.